lextm/jekyll-theme-chirpy/_posts/2014-6-21-summary-of-baml-reader-writer-implementations.md

 If Microsoft can open source or at least make the following classes public, we should be able to save a lot of time, System.Windows.Markup.BamlReader and System.Windows.Markup.BamlWriter in PresentationFramework.dll.

-> Note that you can see their reference source code, but that’s not the “open source” approach compliant to OSI definition.
+> Note that you can see their reference source code, but that's not the "open source" approach compliant to OSI definition.
 (The target assemblies must be loaded via reflection.)
 >
 > Also note that Microsoft is open sourcing WinForms and WPF source code as part of .NET Core 3.0.
 Then such classes might become available for other open source projects to use.